Translation of the Final Fantasy IV Documents on Settings Book

 Talent in balladry and business acumen is required of Damcyan royalty.
 Gilbert was blessed with wondrous musical talent and is greatly beloved among his people for it.
 He is of another mind when it comes to the latter field, however; he disdains the intricacies of commerce, not because he lacks business savvy, but because he simply has no interest in trade.
 This drives the current king of Damcyan up the wall.

-The blood of a long line of minstrels flows through Gilbert's veins; he disdains his life of wealth and social status and decides to set out to wander the world.
+The blood of a long line of minstrels flows through Gilbert's veins; he disdains the trappings of wealth and social status and decides to set out to wander the world.

 A Royal Family of Both Minstrels and Merchants